FelixPr/Zombicide_shinyapp/readme.md

    **probability_reroll(z | z < average_z) = BL x probability_no_reroll(z)**

-On the other hand, they are two ways to get *good_z >= average_z*: I was lucky with the first roll and got *good_z* OR I wasn't but I rerolled and got *good_z*:
+On the other hand, they are two ways to get *good_z >= average_z*: I was lucky with the first roll and I got *good_z* OR I wasn't but I rerolled and I got *good_z*:

    *probability_reroll(z | z >= average_z) = probability_no_reroll(z) + BL x probability_no_reroll(z)*

    **probability_reroll(z | z >= average_z) = probability_no_reroll(z) x (1 + BL)**

 And that's it!
 We have everything needed to built this app.
 Or at least, here's the theorical tools.
-If you check the code, you'll see that most of it is the user interface that I built whith [Shiny](https://shiny.rstudio.com/).
-I let you check that if you're interested!
+If you check the code, you'll see that most of it is the user interface that I built with [Shiny](https://shiny.rstudio.com/), a very handy web application framework for R. It's easy to use and well-documented.
+I let you check the link if you're interested!